darrell24015/X/README.md

-# Xcode
+# X
-Repository for learning Swift
+Repository for learning Swift with Apple Xcode IDE